Introduction

 Operational and Strategic HR Functions (Talent Focus)

 These modules move beyond basic administration to focus on developing, managing, and retaining the workforce.
-They support strategic business goals by optimizing how a company manages its talent pipeline and performance.
+They support strategic business goals by optimising how a company manages its talent pipeline and performance.

 A. Recruiting and Applicant Tracking System (ATS):

 This dedicated system manages the entire candidate lifecycle, from the initial job posting through candidate screening and the final hiring decision.
-It ensures an organized and professional recruitment process.
+It ensures an organised and professional recruitment process.

 - Posting job openings to various career sites and social media.